 That’s why when you’re outside with your pets—or when you let them back into the house—you should look for symptoms of heat stroke.
 Panting and excessive thirst, two of the most common symptoms, are difficult to isolate, so really be on the lookout for staggering, weakness, glazed eyes, lethargy, and signs of discomfort.
 More severe cases of heatstroke can cause vomiting or diarrhea, and animals may show signs of disorientation, lose consciousness, or have a seizure.
 These are all signs that your pet needs immediate care or even medical attention.

-If you fear the worst, seek out an emergency care veterinarian in Philadelphia as quickly as possible.
+If you fear the worst, seek out an emergency care veterinarian in the Philadelphia area as quickly as possible.
 Heatstroke in pets can cause real and lasting damage to the heart, brain, and nervous system.
 There is also a risk of death.

 If you feel your pet is just mildly overheated and it’s not an emergency situation, you can treat your pet in a few ways.
 The first step is, of course, to immediately get your pet out of the heat.
 Put them in a cool location, and then put on a fan to help them cool down their body.
 You can also help by placing cool (not cold) wet towels around the base of their neck, under their armpits, and under their body.
 Dogs can also be helped by bathing their earflaps and paws in cool water.
 It’s always better to be safe than sorry, of course—so please, contact a 24/7 vet for help if you think your pet needs it.

 VRC is a specialty veterinary healthcare hospital that serves the Philadelphia area.
 Summer or winter, we are open 24 hours a day, 7 days a week, 365 days a year.